Theorem411/15411/README.md

 **Note**: the weights are initialized such each vertex is assigned the number of neighbor vertices that are already registers.
 * Greedy graph coloring
-We define color simply as the int type
+We define color simply as the int type.
 We first do precoloring by coloring all the registers that are already in the graph; then for each uncolored vertex in the simplicial elimination ordering, we find the minimum unused color in its neighborhood and to color this vertex with it.

-### Register Allocator
 After building an interference graph and produces a coloring (i.e. map from vertex to color), we group the vertex by colors.
 For a group of vertices of the same color we first determine if there is a register among them.
 If there is, we will assign